ranaswe2/heviux-backend/README.md

 ## Introduction To Heviux

-Heviux is a start-up brand for fashion business based on France.
-This software project's aim is to manage the overall Heviux system.
-The front-end part of the project is developing from another team.
-This system produces 50+ RESTful APIs to connect the front-end.
-For testing the API, I used Postman.
-You have found the API List (tested from Postman) in heviux/postman_api_list path.
+Heviux is a start-up brand for fashion businesses based in France.
+This software project aims to manage the overall Heviux system.
+The front-end part of the project is developed by another team.
+This system produces 50+ RESTful APIs to connect the front end.
+I used Postman to test the API.
+You have found the API List (tested from Postman) in "heviux/postman_api_list" path.

 ## Learning Laravel